Rubén Ayala

 Rubén Hugo Ayala Sanabria (born 8 January 1950 in Santa Fe, Argentina) is a former Argentine football player and manager, who played as a forward.

 Playing career

 Born in Humboldt, Las Colonias Department, Santa Fe Province, Ayala played club football for Club Atlético San Lorenzo de Almagro in Argentina where he was part of the team that famously went unbeaten for the whole of the 1972 Nacional championship.

-In 1973, he left for Atlético de Madrid in Spain where he won several titles.
+In 1973, he left for Atlético Madrid in Spain, where he won several titles.
+In the 1974 Intercontinental Cup, Atlético overturned a 1–0 first-leg defeat against Independiente when Ayala scored the second goal in a 2–0 victory at the Vicente Calderón Stadium on 10 April 1975, securing the trophy 2–1 on aggregate.
+In 1979, he moved to Mexico to play for Club Jalisco and Atlante F.C.

 In 1979, he moved to Mexico to play for Club Jalisco and Atlante F.C.

 During his playing career he earned 25 caps and scored 11 goals for the Argentina national football team, and played in the 1974 FIFA World Cup (scoring against Haiti).

 He was nicknamed Ratón (Mouse) due to his short height.

 Managerial career

 After retiring as a player Ayala took up coaching in Mexico he has been manager of Cobras de Querétaro (1986–1987), Tampico-Madero (1987–1988), Cobras de Ciudad Juárez (1988–1989), Correcaminos (1992–1994) and C.F.
 Pachuca (2000–2005).
 During his time with Pachuca he guided them to two league titles the Invierno 2001 and the Apertura 2003 as an assistant coach.